-In Photoshop Elements, you can modify photo collages, greeting cards, and CD/DVD disc jackets and labels.
-The Create panel lets you add various frames, textures, backgrounds, and graphics to your projects, as well as apply text effects.
+In the Edit workspace, you can modify photo collages, greeting cards, and CD/DVD disc jackets and labels.
+The Create panel lets you add a variety of frames, textures, backgrounds, and graphics to your projects, as well as apply text effects.
 You can also resize, rotate, and move images.